sjpfenninger/modelling-energy-systems/basics/lp.md

 The two-dimensional decision space with the operational constraints for both units shown in red ($P_1$) and green ($P_2$).
 ```
 Next, we need to consider the demand constraint.
 The demand constraint is an **equality constraint**.
 We want a linear combination of the supply variables to add up to exactly the known power demand for the hour, 500 MW.
-In combining the operational constraints from above with the demand constraint, we end up with the **feasible region** which in this case is just a line segment ({numref}`fig-dispatchlp-decisionspace-allconstraints`).
+In combining the operational constraints from above with the demand constraint, we end up with a feasible region which in this case is just a line segment ({numref}`fig-dispatchlp-decisionspace-allconstraints`).

 ```{figure} ../images-built/fig_dispatchlp_decisionspace_allconstraints.jpg
 :name: fig-dispatchlp-decisionspace-allconstraints